ecohealthalliance/metaflu/notebook/2016-10-08-design_notes.md

 -  Add term for external regular source of disease
 -  Use a Monte Carlo sensitivity approach to deal with uncertainty in parameters, esp ones we do not have.
+-  Ensure that simulations are reproducible with seed, parallel or not, let user set seed, memoize seeded simulation calls

 Questions: